Kilix/selectless/README.md

 ## Other Solutions

 #### [Downshift](https://github.com/paypal/downshift)
-There was no real solution for this problem a few weeks ago, then Kent C. Dodds released react-autocompletly (now downshift) that use the same basic principle and try to resolve the same problem.
+There was no real solution for this problem when I started this project, then [Kent C. Dodds](https://github.com/kentcdodds/) released react-autocompletly (now downshift) that uses the same basic principles and try to solve the same problem.
-I started working on this a bit earlier but i got lazy and put the project aside.
+I started working on this a bit earlier but I got lazy and put the project aside.
-Anyway, right now his project as far more support so you should consider testing it too. :)
+Anyway, right now his project has far more support so you should consider testing it too. :)

 #### [React-select](http://jedwatson.github.io/react-select/)
-React-select is still really good
+React-select is still really good.

 ### Basic Usage
 ```javascript